tanmaygupta1008/reddit-persona/README.md

 Choose "script" as the app type.

-Fill in a name (e.g., "persona"), description, and set redirect uri to http://localhost:8080.
+Fill in a name (e.g., "userPersona"), description, and set redirect uri to `http://localhost:8080`.

 Click "create app".